stat6250-s17/course-questions-wiki/week-04/README.md

 - Answer (aoneill2-stat6250): Yes, missing values can be included in "low" values, as it includes anything lower than the specified value as well as any 'other' missing values.
 - *Question* (yren10−stat6250): What is keyword LOW does in SAS?
 - Question (meisenbach-stat6250): Does OTHER work for missing character values?
+- *Question* (lwang30-stat6250) : What other keywords can also be used to label ?

 [Course Textbook Chapter 7, Problem 8]